Gupta-Aryaman/blog/aryamanblog/content/blog/medical-text-extraction.md

 +++
-title = "From Scribbles to Structured Data: Processing Handwritten Prescriptions with Spark NLP" date = "2024-11-05T21:10:01+05:30"
+title = "FROM SCRIBBLES TO STRUCTURED DATA: PROCESSING HANDWRITTEN PRESCRIPTIONS WITH SPARK NLP" date = "2024-11-05T21:10:01+05:30"

 description = "Using Spark NLP to Process Handwritten Medical Prescriptions and discuss various underlying concepts."